Low Carb Okonomiyaki

 This is one of my favorite dishes from when we lived in Tokyo, and Okonomiyaki, like all food in Japan has very regional influences.
 Some love it with bacon added, others with squid, while other variations could include adding sweet potato, cheese or filling it with Yakisoba.
 I love that this Low Carb Okonomiyaki recipe has bought it back into my life.

 If you’ve never eaten it before you are in for a treat.
 Okonomiyaki is a cabbage and egg based, thick hot cake that is traditionally served drizzled with mayonnaise and Okonomi sauce, as well as bonito flakes and another form of seaweed called aonori, which looks a little like dried parsley.
-I make my own mayonnaise but you can also use store bought mayonnaise as well, just check for added sugars and preservatives.
-Although I’m a bit of a traditionalist when it comes to topping okonomiyaki, you can vary how you serve this recipe by adding any topping that you like, such as egg, vegetables, daikon, radish or salad.
+I make my own mayonnaise -click for recipe, but you can also use store bought mayonnaise as well, just check for added sugars and preservatives.
+Although I’m a bit of a traditionalist when it comes to topping Okonomiyaki, you can vary how you serve this recipe by adding any topping that you like, such as egg, vegetables, daikon, radish or salad.
 Try making plain Okonomiyaki and topping it with egg and serve with crispy bacon for a fantastic breakfast/brunch idea.

 Low Carb Okonomiyaki